The Book on Jack Herer

 Dan Herer (32:45):

-So the cannabis, the cannabis is not available online.
-Uh, it is only available at the local dispensary’s here town.
+So, the cannabis is not available online.
+It is only available at the local dispensary’s here in town.

 Donnell Alexander (32:52):

-Is there a website?
+You know what I meant with “is there a website?”
 I know the law.

 Dan Herer (32:57):

-Yeah.
-Body.
-So we have a, you can go to Jack Herer brand on Instagram.
+Yeah. buddy.
+So, you can go to Jack Herer brand on Instagram.

 Donnell Alexander (33:05):

 That’s cool.
-Um, anything else you wanna let people know before we split?
+Anything else you want to let people know before we split?

 Dan Herer (33:09):

-Be kind to one another?
-You know, this cannabis industry is, uh, is, is a great place to be.
+Be kind to one another.
+You know, this cannabis industry is a great place to be.
 Just keep thinking about cannabis as community and not commodity and treat each other well.